go-air/go-air.github.io/index.md

 ## Incubator

-We maintain several volatile incubator projects which are too premature to publish to all, but we welcome enthusiasts.
+We maintain several volatile incubator project, some of which are too premature to publish to all, but we welcome enthusiasts.
 If you'd like an invite to a private repo below, please add a note to the [Incubator](https://github.com/orgs/go-air/projects/1) or [mail us](mailto://scott@mindowl.com).

+Public incubator projects have stub main branches.
+Development occurs on a branch named `proto` and is often highly volatile and difficult to coordinate.
+However, all are welcome to have a look and comment, ask questions, make suggestions, or even jump in as a co-designer.
+These projects are generally not yet ready for functional consumption.

-Currently, these include
+Currently, these repositories include

 1. [pal](https://github.com/go-air/pal) -- Clean, fast incremental pointer analysis for Go.
 1. six -- sat for integer expressions ([u]int{8,16,32,64}).
-2. air -- an new analysis IR for go.
+2. air -- an new analysis ir for Go.
 3. phidl -- a whacky blend of formulas and datalog